Unit-X/srt_to_udp_server/README.md

 Edit the configuration file

 ```
+//One part must contain the REST server configuration
+[restif]
+rest_ip = 127.0.0.1 		//Listen interface for the REST server
+rest_port = 8080			//Listen port for the REST server
+rest_secret = superSecret	//The secret token to be used for the command API

 [config1] 			//Unique name must contain the word 'config'
 listen_port=8000 		//SRT listening port
 listen_ip=0.0.0.0 		//SRT listening IP